jupyterlite/jupyterlite/docs/deploying.md

 python -m http.server -b 127.0.0.1
 ```

-If you are using a recently-released Python 3.7+, this will correctly server
+If you are using a recently-released Python 3.7+, this will correctly serve
 `application/wasm` files for pyodide.

 ##### sphinx-autobuild